 - In all cases, rescued children should be given an opportunity to express their views and be heard.
-This ensures that their views are given proper consideration, taking into account their age, maturity, and capacities. - If possible, police officers involved in the rescue should not be in uniform to avoid frightening the children. - Threatening language should not be used with the child. - Female officials should be employed to approach girl child laborers. - Sweets, food, or soft drinks may be given to the child to build rapport. - Information may be sought from neighbors or nearby shops as to parents/ guardian of the child so that they may be contacted. - Information should be shared with the child about where they are being taken post-rescue and what they can expect to happen in the following days. - A safe and protective environment should be provided immediately postrescue, and the child's potential counselling needs should be identified and met.
+This ensures that their views are given proper consideration, taking into account their age, maturity, and capacities. - If possible, police officers involved in the rescue should not be in uniform to avoid frightening the children. - Threatening language should not be used with the child. - Female officials should be employed to approach girl child laborers. - Sweets, food, or soft drinks may be given to the child to build rapport. - Information may be sought from neighbors or nearby shops as to parents/ guardian of the child so that they may be contacted. - Information should be shared with the child about where they are being taken post-rescue and what they can expect to happen in the following days. - A safe and protective environment should be provided immediately postrescue, and counselling needs for the child should be identified.